LoopKit/loopdocs/docs/troubleshooting/mlab_cleanup.md

 ## Compact mLab

 You may get an email from mLab, even after cleaning out enough space in your database, alerting you that your "file size limit" may have been exceeded.
+However, these emails aren't always sent and sometimes you'll need to compact your mLab even without being notified.

 <p align="center">
 <img src="../img/mlab_compact.jpg" width="650">